 PREB is a volunteer recognition program based on Employment and Social Development Canada’s National Occupational Classification.

-It allows organizations that engage volunteers to:
+It allows organisations that engage volunteers to:

-- Recognize the value of volunteer experience
+- Recognise the value of volunteer experience

 - Assist volunteers in their job search

 PREB offers a free software program that helps non-profit organisations to officially acknowledge and affirm their volunteers' contributions by providing each volunteer with an individualised certificate that lists the knowledge, skills, and experience acquired and / or demonstrated during the course of their volunteerism.

 The software will allow you to create a detailed certificate of achievement for your volunteers, highlighting the skills they have developed and shared as well as the experience gained through the volunteer placement, using terminology that employers will be able to apply to the hiring process.
 The software allows you to personalise your certificate with your organisation's brand.

 Volunteer Bénévoles Yukon is offering one-on-one personalised information sessions to interested parties.
 Please contact VBY at email@example.com for more information.

 - The knowledge and ability to support volunteers looking to gain experience through volunteering to find paid work or to fulfil academic requirements